Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Latent-Space Multi-Objective BayesOpt

 \subsection{Architecture Overview}

-We use a non-autoregressive denoising autoencoder to map discrete sequences to and from sequences of continuous token-level representations, with a multi-task GP head operating on pooled sequence-level representations.
-Unlike previous work combining GPs with deep generative models, our architecture does not require pretraining, nor do we require the surrogate to be completely reinitialized after receiving new data.
-Furthermore, we demonstrate that both stochastic variational and exact inference can be used, alleviating concerns regarding computational scalability or applicability to non-Gaussian objectives.
-Our models are implemented in BoTorch \citep{balandat_botorch_2020}, and GPyTorch \citep{gardner2018gpytorch}.
-See Appendix \ref{sec:implementation_details} for more implementation details.
+We use a non-autoregressive denoising autoencoder to map discrete sequences to and from sequences of continuous token-level embeddings, with a multi-task GP head operating on pooled sequence-level embeddings.
+Unlike previous work combining GPs with deep generative models, we do not require a pretrained autoencoder, nor do we require the surrogate to be completely reinitialized after receiving new data.
+Furthermore, we demonstrate that both stochastic variational and exact GP inference can be used, alleviating concerns regarding computational scalability or applicability to noisy objectives with non-Gaussian likelihoods.
+We implement our models in BoTorch \citep{balandat_botorch_2020}, and GPyTorch \citep{gardner2018gpytorch}.
+See Appendix \ref{sec:implementation_details} for more details.

-\paragraph{Shared Encoder.} We consider non-autoregressive bidirectional encoders $g(\vec x, \theta_{\mathrm{enc}}) = [\vec z_1, \dots, \vec z_t] = Z$, where $\vec z_i \in \mathbb{R}^d$ are latent token-level embeddings.
+\textbf{Shared Encoder:} we use a non-autoregressive bidirectional encoder $g(\vec x, \theta_{\mathrm{enc}}) = [\vec z_1, \dots, \vec z_t] = Z$, where $\vec z_i \in \mathbb{R}^d$ are latent token-level embeddings.
 In particular, our encoder is composed of 1D CNN layers, using standard vocabulary embeddings and sinusoidal position embeddings, padding token masking, skip-connections, and layernorm.
-A key advantage of using a DAE rather than a VAE is that projects like TAPE and ESM have already openly released large DAE models trained on massive protein corpora \citep{rives2021biological,rao2019evaluating}.
-As a result, encoders from these models could be used as drop-in replacements for the small CNN encoder we use.
+A key advantage of using a DAE rather than a VAE is that projects like ChemBERTa, TAPE and ESM have already openly released large DAE models trained on large sequence corpora \citep{chithrananda2020chemberta, rao2019evaluating, rives2021biological}.
+As a result, encoders from these models could be used as drop-in replacements for our small CNN encoder.